AlisherXujanov/PythonCourse/POSTGRES/2-Second-lesson.md

 >      ex: SELECT * FROM customers LIMIT 10 OFFSET 10
 >         => this will return 10 rows from the customers table starting from the 10th row
 > --------------------
-> - **PERCENT**      Limit number of rows returned as a percentage of the total number of rows
->     ex: SELECT * FROM customers LIMIT 10 PERCENT
->       => this will return only 10% of the rows from the customers table
->          if the customers table has 100 rows, this will return 10 rows
-> --------------------
 > - **FETCH**	  Limit number of rows returned
 >          FETCH vs LIMIT
 >          LIMIT is the same as FETCH but it is more flexible
 >          LIMIT can be used with OFFSET but FETCH cannot
->          LIMIT can be used with PERCENT but FETCH cannot
 >
 >     ex: SELECT * FROM customers FETCH FIRST 10 ROWS ONLY
 >        => this will return only 10 rows from the customers table